UniqueNetwork/nesting-service/README.md

 ## Nesting service

-Service for rendering nesting images.
+Service for rendering images of nested tokens

 The service is developed by the web team.